Don328/PersonalSite/Client/wwwroot/markdown/resume.md

 Responsibilities:
 - Assembly and installation of various window systems and assemblies
 - Waterproofing/leak troubleshooting and repair
-- Metal part fabrication
+- Sheet metal fabrication and installation
 - Reading and understanding blueprint building designs

 **Job Title:** Foreman/Site Superintendant (2014 - Present)

 Responsibilities:
-- Responsible for the supervision of between five and thirty-five employees at various times
+- Supervision of between five and thirty-five employees at various times
 - Co-ordination of work schedule with the general contractor and other sub-contractors
 - Co-ordination of logistics between job site and company office
 - Daily job site documentation
-- Quickly gain understanding of complex systems, make installation plans and communicate instructions to team members for execution
+- Quickly gain understanding of complex systems
+- Make installation plans and communicate instructions to team members for execution
 - Troubleshooting errors and developing workable solutions
 - Developing solutions for challenging and non-standard tasks
+- Prioritizing work, adjusting priorities as necessary in a constantly changing environment
 - Planning daily work and projecting weekly and multi-week schedules
 - Maintaining employee work hour records and submitting for weekly payroll